Research Department of Fine Art and Craft - Master’s Course

 There are four courses in this major: ceramics, Urushi/woodwork, metalwork and textiles.
 Metalwork and textiles are further broken down into two different fields, bringing the number of specialized fields to six.
 The courses are designed allowing for advanced research that is technical and formative, within a rich environment.
 An emphasis is put on practical skills and exercises, while there are also 10 theory subjects including advanced crafts and local culture theory, for enhancing students’ theoretical modeling consideration.
 Students are expected to constantly pursue tradition and modernity, and take on new challenges regarding raw materials.

-There are four courses in this major, including visual design, industrial design, interior & architectural design and fashion design.
+There are three courses in this major, including visual design, industrial design and interior & architectural design.
 The courses include practical exercises based on various themes within modern society and design.
 Also, based on the recognition that the foundation and development of modeling and methodology are indispensable for deepening research, the major also includes theory subjects.
 This major opens the door to the doctor’s course.
 Following completion, students find work as researchers, educators, directors and designers.